alexmensch/nido/README.md

 So, what are you waiting for?
 Bring that gas heater and the comfort of your living space into the 21st century.

+## Getting started
+### Shopping list
+1. **A [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), or any other Raspberry Pi.** It needs to be powered, connected to your home network, and you'll need access to the GPIO pins.
+2. **Bosch BME280 sensor module [from Adafruit](https://www.adafruit.com/product/2652).** The current version of the software depends on communicating with this specific module over [I2C](https://en.wikipedia.org/wiki/I²C).
+3. **Custom electronics.** You'll need to get your soldering iron out for this one.
+See details on this, below, under [Custom electronics][#custom-electronics].
+I'm working on a custom PCB (printed circuit board) so that this and the previous step can be skipped.
+If you're interested in helping, please contact me at amars\[at\]alumni\[dot\]stanford\[dot\]edu.
+4. **A screwdriver.** You're going to need to detach the control wires from the mechanical thermostat that's on your wall now.

+### Custom electronics
+I've implemented a very simple circuit to control the heater.
+This circuit effectively replaces the magnet and reedswitch and allows a GPIO control pin on the Raspberry Pi to control the gas heat valve.

+How it works:
+1. The control software drives the GPIO control pin high.
+2. This high voltage state turns on an NPN transistor, which causes a solid state relay to close.
+3. The solid state relay contacts are connected to the heater control wires (formerly connected to the mechanical thermostat), which allows control of the heater.
+4. When the voltage falls low on the GPIO pin, the transistor is turned off, the relay contacts open, and the heat turns off again.

+**Note:** It's important to use a "normally open" relay so that the whole system fails safe.
+In other words, the heat should be off by default if your Raspberry Pi loses power, not the other way around!

+Parts list:
+\[ Coming soon! \]

+Circuit diagram:
+\[ Coming soon! \]

 ## Hardware design
 ### A $5 computer and a some electronics